JDLeongomez/ScholarlyOutput/README.md

   <li>Number of publications and citations per year (including total number of citations)</li>
 </ol>

-You can change an accent color and filter publications.
+You can change an accent colour and filter publications.

 The final plot can be exported to PNG, PDF and SVG formats.